kenchikuliu/kenchikuliu.github.io/_pages/about.md

 -2024.6.14 The paper ['Advancements in Translation Accuracy for Stereo Visual-Inertial Initialization'](https://arxiv.org/abs/2405.15082) details recent advancements in stereo visual-inertial initialization, enhancing translation accuracy for XR interaction scenarios.
 This study, conducted by researchers at Peng Cheng Laboratory, has been published in IEEE ACIRS.

--2024.8.19 The paper ['Visual SLAM with 3D Gaussian Primitives and Depth Priors Enabling Novel View Synthesis'](https://www.arxiv.org/abs/2408.05635)  has been accepted for presentation at the 2024 4th International Conference on Computer Science, Electronic Information Engineering and Intelligent Control Technology (CEI 2024), introducing innovative approaches in leveraging 3D Gaussian primitives and depth priors for novel view synthesis in visual SLAM applications.
+-2024.8.19 The paper ['Visual SLAM with 3D Gaussian Primitives and Depth Priors Enabling Novel View Synthesis'](https://www.arxiv.org/abs/2408.05635)  has been accepted for presentation at CEI 2024, showcasing advancements in visual SLAM through 3D Gaussian primitives and depth priors for novel view synthesis.

 Honors and Awards
 ======